MikhailProg/ws/README.md

 wscat links the local standard [in|out]puts with the remote side via a network socket.
 The program works as a WebSocket client or as a WebSocket server.

-There is also a web wscat which works as a client.
+There is also a web wscat which works as a client (lives in static folder).

 ```
 $ ./src/wscat